OpenSILEX/docs-community-dev/docs/Phis_local_installation.md

 To have a better control on the installation of tomcat you will install tomcat from sources files (e.g. tar.gz archive).

-You can download tomcat8.5 archive  [here](mirrors.ircam.fr/pub/apache/tomcat/tomcat-8/v8.5.30/bin/apache-tomcat-8.5.30.tar.gz) or choose your version [here](http://tomcat.apache.org/download-80.cgi).
+You can download tomcat9.0 archive  [here](https://tomcat.apache.org/download-90.cgi).

 Create a folder installation for Tomcat.
 To simplify what follows you should to create a tomcat folder in /home: